NewsBank: Coverage

 In 2013, NewsBank provided users with its service Access World News, which according to Reference Skills for the School Librarian was then the "world's largest full-text news database".
 In 2014 NewsBank contained over 990 news sources, covering U.S. state as well as national publications, along with television and radio programs.

 NewsBank's offerings include a "Black Life in America" archive.

 As of 2024, NewsBank holds current and archived information from thousands of newspapers, along with newswires, blogs, videos, broadcast transcripts, journals, government documents, and other publications.
 It is a global resource, providing online resources to many regions.

 The National Library of Australia, along with many state and university libraries in Australia, provide online access to NewsBank.
 As of 2024 the resource holds over 760 Australian sources, both national and regional, with coverage for most titles starting in the 1980s, 1990s or 2000s.

 Location and people

 NewsBank headquarters are in Naples, Florida, U.S., and it also has an office in Mitcham North, Melbourne, Australia.

-The founding president and CEO is Dan Jones.
-His son, Danny (1972–2024), was the consumer division's first president, and largely responsible for growing GenealogyBank, while his daughters have also worked for the organization.
+Dan Jones is the founding president, while the CEO is John McDowell.
+Dan Jones's son, Danny (1972–2024), was the consumer division's first president, and largely responsible for growing GenealogyBank, while his daughters have also worked for the organization.